Joshw9012/My-CV/README.md

-# #Personal CV
+# Josh CV project
-This is my first personal web CV on Github
+This is my first React.js CV on GitHub